Gambit (Marvel Comics): Literary reception

-Volumes

-X-Men: Curse of the Mutants - Storm & Gambit - 2010
+X-Men: Curse of the Mutants – Storm & Gambit – 2010

-According to Diamond Comic Distributors, X-Men: Curse of the Mutants - Storm & Gambit #1 was the 55th best selling comic book in August 2010.
+According to Diamond Comic Distributors, X-Men: Curse of the Mutants – Storm & Gambit #1 was the 55th best selling comic book in August 2010.

-James Hunt of CBR.com called X-Men: Curse of the Mutants - Storm & Gambit #1 "remarkably good," asserting, "The issue sees Storm and Gambit -- characters with similar skill sets (if not powers) and a history of working together -- teaming up to steal Dracula's body from the heart of Vampire Island.
+James Hunt of Comic Book Resources called X-Men: Curse of the Mutants – Storm & Gambit #1 "remarkably good", asserting, "The issue sees Storm and Gambit – characters with similar skill sets (if not powers) and a history of working together – teaming up to steal Dracula's body from the heart of Vampire Island.
 It makes perfect sense to team this pair up, and strangely, this could have made for a reasonably satisfying issue of the main series, if only editorial were willing to break out of the fairly narrow idea of what an X-Men story has to be these days. [...]
 The big thing this book has going for it is that it is, far and away, the best thing to come out with the "Curse of the Mutants" name attached.
 In fact, it almost works well enough as a stand-alone piece to recommend buying even if you're not following the ongoing story.
 Give it a chance, and you might be surprised."